Rjmoodie/yardpass-upgrade/tests/load/README.md

-# 🧪 YardPass Load Testing Suite
+# 🧪 Liventix Load Testing Suite

-Complete collection of ready-to-run load tests for all critical YardPass systems.
+Complete collection of ready-to-run load tests for all critical Liventix systems.

 ---